Rudolfisky/A.L.N.D./README.md

 but no fear, we will work on the most crucial components, such as:
 - A barel capable of holding nuts and nut loading capability.
 - A spring mechanism capable of launching nuts out of the barel.
-- A detection mechanism for detecting a face.
+- A detection mechanism for activating shooting mechanism.
 - A mechanism for automatically loading nuts into the barel.
 - A aiming mechanism for aiming the barel.